Vets-Who-Code/Prework/README.md

 # [Prework](https://vetswhocode.io)

 Welcome to prework.
-This will help you prepare for VWC cohort.
+Here you'll find the topics that will be covered during the interview process for admission into the cohort.
+We don't expect you to be experts, but we do expect you to be **familiar**.
 There is a lot of content to consume here, get used to the fire hose! 👨🏻‍🚒

 ## Social Media